Pedro Hinojosa: French intervention in Mexico

-Hinojosa thereafter fulfilled the office of federal delegate until December 22, 1861, when president Benito Juarez named him Secretary of War and Navy.
+Hinojosa thereafter fulfilled the office of federal delegate until December 22, 1861, when president Benito Juárez named him Secretary of War and Navy.
 His responsibilities included initiating the preparations for defending the county from French intervention.
 Hinojosa fulfilled this post until May 2, 1862, which was 3 days before the Mexican victory over the French in the Battle of Puebla.

 Hinojosa moved on to active service having at his charge several different military bodies.
 He participated in the defense of the city of Puebla de Zaragoza which was besieged by the French troops and had to surrender in 1863, falling prisoner to the invaders.
-He was able to escape when he was being transported to Veracruz and he headed north to join the Juarez forces.
-During the rift between the Nuevo Leon chief Santiago Vidaurri and Benito Juarez, Hinojosa briefly took Vidaurri's side but he soon reconsidered his decision and reaffirmed his loyalty to Juarez, escorting Juarez's family to what was then the Texas territory.
-To combat the influence of Vidaurri, on August 15, 1864, Juarez declared the separation of the states of Coahuila and Nuevo Leon and designated Hinojosa as the Governor of Nuevo Leon until December 1864.
+He was able to escape when he was being transported to Veracruz and he headed north to join the Juárez forces.
+During the rift between the Nuevo Leon chief Santiago Vidaurri and Benito Juárez, Hinojosa briefly took Vidaurri's side but he soon reconsidered his decision and reaffirmed his loyalty to Juárez, escorting Juárez's family to what was then the Texas territory.
+To combat the influence of Vidaurri, on August 15, 1864, Juárez declared the separation of the states of Coahuila and Nuevo Leon and designated Hinojosa as the Governor of Nuevo Leon until December 1864.
 Hinojosa was then given the leadership of the republican troops in Tamaulipas and together with Mariano Escobedo they victoriously attacked the imperialist garrison in the port of Matamoros.